-Prof Mulholland has published over 70 papers in applied mathematics, particularly in the modelling of ultrasonic devices and systems.
-In the last five years he has helped to secure over £17 million of external funding and this has allowed him to create a research group in the Department of Mathematics and Statistics.
+Prof Mulholland has published over 100 papers in applied mathematics, particularly in the modelling of ultrasonic devices and systems.
+In the last five years he has helped to secure over £10 million of external funding and this has allowed him to create a research group in the Department of Mathematics and Statistics.
 He has been funded by EPSRC on several grants (EP/K028049/1, EP/K014250/1, EP/I019731, EP/F017421, EP/E018858, GR/S31235, GR/N27644, GR/N02207, EP/L022125/1) and by industry partners such as the National Nuclear Laboratory, Rolls-Royce, Serco Assurance (Risley), Shell, Weidlinger Associates, BP, GSK, Astra Zeneca and Doosan Power Systems.
 He plays the leading role in the modelling developments in the Centre for Ultrasonic Engineering (CUE) at Strathclyde University (www.cue.ac.uk).
-CUE has world class facilities and a vibrant research environment, including around 50 researchers with backgrounds in engineering, chemistry, biology, mathematics and statistics, physics, material science and computing.
+CUE has world class facilities and a vibrant research environment, including around 90 researchers with backgrounds in engineering, chemistry, biology, mathematics and statistics, physics, material science and computing.
 CUE is a leading partner in the UK National Centre for Research in Non-Destructive Evaluation (RCNDE), the other founder members being the universities of Imperial, Bath, Bristol, Manchester, Nottingham and Warwick (www.rcnde.ac.uk).
-He is currently a vice-chair of the Scottish branch of the Institute of Mathematics and its Applications and in 2011 he was elected as Fellow of the Institute of Mathematics and its Applications.
+He was elected as Fellow of the Institute of Mathematics and its Applications in 2011.
 He has undertaken various leadership roles within the academic community, was the Vice Dean for Knowledge Exchange in the Faculty of Science from 2010 to 2015, and is currently Head of the Department of Mathematics and Statistics.
 He now has a substantial portfolio of management responsibilities and led the development of the Knowledge Exchange arm of the University’s Strategic Plan in 2010.
 During this period the university has been recognised for its engagement with industry firstly by the THES award for the University of the Year in 2012 and subsequently as the THES Entrepreneurial University of the Year in 2013.
 He has collaborations throughout the US and Europe, and is a member of a French GDR network in Ultrasonics.
 He was elected on to the council of the European Consortium for Mathematics in Industry in 2016.
 He was the first person to conceive of a fractal ultrasonic transducer and, after producing a series of mathematical papers that showed the potential in such technology, these devices are now being manufactured.

 Current PhD Students